 Before finishing though, you may be interested in an ancient Chinese medical and cultural teaching known as taijiao, whereby a mother’s emotional states, diet and general wellbeing through pregnancy, have always been considered to influence the health of the baby through infancy onwards and throughout the rest of its life.
 Over the last 25 years, evidence has been published in respected journals such as The Lancet, to support some of what Chinese doctors have written in the previous 1500 years.

-In essence, stress, depression or anxiety in pregnancy, affect the baby’s wellbeing and can contribute to a more difficult pregnancy and labour; two reviews published in 2007(1,2) parallel seventh century writings(3) on this by Sun Simiao.
-Chinese clinicians also offered pregnant women dietary advice over 1300 years ago(3), and in 2013, a study was published linking even maternal weight with cardiovascular health when the baby reaches adulthood(4).
+In essence, stress, depression or anxiety in pregnancy, affect the baby’s wellbeing and can contribute to a more difficult pregnancy and labour.
+Two reviews published in 2007(1,2) parallel seventh century writings(3) on this by Sun Simiao.
+Chinese clinicians also offered pregnant women dietary advice over 1300 years ago(3).
+In 2013, a study was published linking even maternal weight with cardiovascular health when the baby reaches adulthood(4).
 So there really is much you can do to give your child the best start plus an improved chance of good health for years ahead.

 (1) Journal of Child Psychology & Psychiatry, 48(3-4):245-261